Do you have a bank account? If Yes, then you must have seen many types of cheques handy.

 The cheque is negotiable from the date of issue up to three months.
 It turns stale after the completion of three months and needs to be revalidated before presenting to the bank.

-However, these types of cheques are very risky and once misplaced can lead to the loss of amount stated in the cheque.
+However, these types of cheques are very risky and once misplaced can lead to the loss of the amount stated in the cheque.

 It comes under bearer cheque where instead of writing the name, the account holder writes “self” to receive money physically from the branch where he holds the account.